-Its Thanksgiving and one of the many things I am thankful for this time of year is disc golf.
+Its Thanksgiving and one of the many things I am thankful for this time of year is disc golf and all those who make disc golf possible.
 A tip o’ the hat goes out to the late Ed Headrick, the Father of Disc Golf.

 League director (LD).
 The LD has a largely thankless job.
 Being an LD means showing up for league early every time there is a league, keeping track of the funds collected, herding the cats (disc golfers) onto cards (groups) and paying out the winnings.
 This is a big responsibility because a large chunk of club revenues come from leagues.
 The disc golf club is the basic building block of disc golf.
 The local leagues, and the club that runs the leagues, are where most disc golfers learn the culture of disc golf.
 Many disc golfers aspire to compete in tournaments and the first time competing is almost always the local disc golf league.
 The next time you are late to league and then want to be assigned to a specific group after you have everyone redraw their card assignments make sure you thank your league director!